fireflycons/ecr-secret-operator/README.md

 You must configure at least one AWS account for the operator to use

 In your custom values file, the key `AWS` contains one or more sub-keys where each sub-key is an AWS account ID.
 Beneath each sub-key is the access key and secret key to use with the account.
-Note that the IAM::User with which the keys are associated requires only `ecr:GetAuthorizationToken` permission.
+Note that the IAM::User with which the keys are associated requires read access to ECR to authenticate and pull images.
 A sample CloudFormation for such a user can be found [here](./aws-infrastructure/CloudFormation.yaml).

 ```yaml
 AWS: